 Crews work to restore power to Alberta town following Wednesday storm

-A town north of Edmonton that has been without power for more than a day following a storm that passed through the area should have service restored Thursday evening.
+Customers in a town north of Edmonton that have been without power for more than a day following a storm that passed through the area are expected to have it fully restored late Thursday night.

 A spokesman for FortisAlberta told CTV News Edmonton that "significant storm activity" caused damage to power poles and lines on the transmission and distribution systems.

-Peter Brodsky, public affairs manager for FortisAlberta, said as many as 8,000 customers were without power because of the storm, but while crews restored service to many of them early Thursday, about 900 in and around Legal are still without power.
+Peter Brodsky, public affairs manager for FortisAlberta, said as many as 8,000 customers were without power because of the storm.

+He said crews restored service to many of them early Thursday, but about 900 in and around Legal were still without power.

-"We anticipate that those customers will be restored by 8 p.m. tonight (Thursday)," Brodsky said.
+Brodsky said FortisAlberta expected service to be restored Thursday night by 8 p.m., but at 8:30 p.m., its outage map says repairs were expected to be completed by Friday at 12 p.m.
+By 9 p.m., however, the map indicated all but 18 customers had power restored, with the estimated time of repair completion updated to 11:30 p.m.
+Thursday.

 Legal, population 1,232 according to the 2021 federal census, is 45 kilometres north of Edmonton, just east of Highway 2.